-2 At the date this reprint was prepared the former municipal district of the City of Perth had been divided into 4 local government districts, namely the City of Perth, and the towns of Vincent, Cambridge and Victoria Park (formerly Shepperton).
+2 On the date as at which this compilation was prepared the former municipal district of the City of Perth had been divided into 4 local government districts, namely the City of Perth, and the towns of Vincent, Cambridge and Victoria Park (formerly Shepperton).

-3 At the date this reprint was prepared the Shires of Bayswater, Swan, Rockingham, Belmont and Mandurah had become Cities.
+3 On the date as at which this compilation was prepared the Shires of Bayswater, Swan, Rockingham, Belmont and Mandurah had become Cities.

-4 At the date this reprint was prepared the Shire of Wanneroo had been divided into 2 local government districts, namely the City of Joondalup and the City of Wanneroo.
+4 On the date as at which this compilation was prepared the Shire of Wanneroo had been divided into 2 local government districts, namely the City of Joondalup and the City of Wanneroo.

-5 At the date this reprint was prepared the Shire of Kwinana had become a Town.
+5 On the date as at which this compilation was prepared the Shire of Kwinana had become a Town.

-6 At the date this reprint was prepared the Shire of Armadale-Kelmscott had become the City of Armadale.
+6 On the date as at which this compilation was prepared the Shire of Armadale-Kelmscott had become the City of Armadale.

-7 At the date this reprint was prepared the Shires of Donnybrook and Balingup had merged to become the Shire of Donnybrook-Balingup.
+7 On the date as at which this compilation was prepared the Shires of Donnybrook and Balingup had merged to become the Shire of Donnybrook-Balingup.